danielfm/prometheus-for-developers/README.md

 rate(process_cpu_seconds_total[30s])
 ```

-If you use `wrk` to put some load into our sample application, you might see
+If you use `wrk` to put some load into our sample application you might see
 something like this:

 ![Sample app memory/CPU usage](./img/sample-app-memory-cpu-usage.png)

-If you run `docker stats` at the same time as the load test, you should
+You can compare these metrics with the data given by `docker stats` to see if
-see the metrics match the data provided by Docker.
+they agree with each other.

 ---

 **Want to know more?** Our sample application exports different metrics
 to expose some internal Node.js information, such as GC runs, heap usage
 by type, event loop lag, and current active handles/requests.
 Plot those
-metrics in the Prometheus UI, and see how they behave when you apply
+metrics in the Prometheus UI, and see how they behave when you put some
-some load to the application.
+load to the application.

 A sample dashboard containing all those metrics is also available in our
 Grafana server at <http://localhost:3000>.